Who is SSM?

 Paul Hype Page Malaysia Company Registration Process

 At Paul Hype Page, we have our own proprietary software for company registration and corporate secretarial activities.
-All incorporation and corporate secretarial processes are done online, without a need to be present physically in Malaysia.
+All company secretarial and incorporation processes are done online, without a need to be present physically in Malaysia.

-If you were to appoint us as your trusted incorporation provider, here are the steps that you will need to follow through.
+If you were to appoint us as your trusted incorporation provider, here are the steps that businesses need to follow to set up a company.

 Steps to Register a Company Action By